 We are very proud to be a Community Learning Center that provides services to engage, educate and support our students, their families and our community.
 We have partners on site that provide an array of services.
 We also have countless other partners, including community volunteers, that focus on the whole student throughout their journey with us.

-To learn more about how your company or organization can become a Community Learning Center partner or volunteer, please contact Ms. Richara Richardson at (513) 363-1099 or via email.
+To learn more about how your company or organization can become a Community Learning Center partner or volunteer, please contact Ms. Carmen Daniels (513) 363-1094 or via email.

 Our partners include: